 Sometimes it will feel like hard work, other times like light relief.
 But one thing is certain.
 When we create time for connection, we’ll feel the benefit in every area of our lives.

-Even with strangers
+How to connect with strangers

 We can find connection anywhere.
 A conversation with a stranger is how every friendship begins after all.